Who Can Benefit?

 - Children and adults with congenital or acquired learning disabilities

 - Children, adolescents and adults who have difficulty learning and working primarily due to emotional problems

 - Children and adolescents who are bright or gifted underachievers

 - Children, young persons and adults with learning difficulties, both within mainstream schools or special settings, at college, in educational training programmes and at work

-The following diagram by Billy O'Neill illustrates a systemic approach using Feuerstein's methods to prepare students for learning in the 21 st century.
+The following diagram adapted by Billy O'Neill illustrates a systemic approach using Feuerstein's methods to prepare students for learning in the 21 st century.

-Model for Student Achievement (pdf document)
+Model for Student Achievement (powerpoint document)